tkrabel/bamboolib/installation/troubleshooting/without_virtual_environment.md

 jupyter nbextension enable --py bamboolib --sys-prefix
 ```

-Then, restart your Jupyter notebook (make sure to shut down the server and start it over again) and run the code snippet again.
+Then, restart your Jupyter notebook (make sure to shut down the server and start it over again) and run the code snippet again. -->

+If that doesn't fix your issue, please [contact us](mailto:support@8080labs.com).